Cargill: COVID-19 crisis

+In December 2021, Croda announces the sale of one of its divisions to Cargill for $1 billion.

+In 2022, Cargill announced it would build a corn syrup refinery in Fort Dodge, Iowa.

+New strategy

+In 2022, Cargill saw record profits due to the Russian invasion of Ukraine and rising food prices.
+In January 2023, Brian Sikes was appointed president and CEO.

 Countries of operation

 As of 2016, Cargill operates in 70 countries across six regions around the world.

 Africa

 Algeria, Ivory Coast, Egypt, Ghana, Kenya, Morocco, Mozambique, Nigeria, South Africa, Uganda, Zambia and Zimbabwe.

 Indo Pacific

 China, India, Indonesia, Japan, Malaysia, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand and Vietnam.